 Three of the major challenges facing online teachers are time management, student retention and marketing.
-Through the Woodpecker Watch app, we offer free help in all three areas.
+Through the Woodpecker app, we offer free help in all three areas.

-The Woodpecker Watch app immerses language learners in content designed for native speakers, by enabling them to immediately see the definition in their own language, of any vocabulary they don’t know.
+The Woodpecker app immerses language learners in content designed for native speakers, by enabling them to immediately see the definition in their own language, of any vocabulary they don’t know.
 It has many other tools for teachers and students and is free to use download and use.

 A key part of managing your time is the fast creation of good lesson plans.
-With Woodpecker Watch you can easily identify a suitable video or news article, create a vocabulary list with foreign language definitions and publish a lesson plan accessible to the student inside the app.
+With Woodpecker you can easily identify a suitable video or news article, create a vocabulary list with foreign language definitions and publish a lesson plan accessible to the student inside the app.

 Students study best with material that interests them.
 Not just in their lessons, but in their self study times, they want to easily digest interesting content.
 With built-in bilingual dictionaries and other features, we reduce the frustrations associated with language learning.
 This helps the student prepare for, and make progress between classes, improving your student retention rate.

 You can publish your lesson plans in Google Docs or on a blogging platform like WordPress or Blogger.
 When you send your content code to your students, your logo will appear in the app in the main menu with links to those documents and any other websites you would like to include.